 Keep in mind, LLC members are likely to owe self-employment taxes, which account for the medicare and social security taxes withheld from a typical paycheck.

-LLC or Inc: Which is Right for Your Business?
+LLC or Inc: Which is Better for Your Business?

 Choosing the best business structure depends on the specific traits and needs of your business.
 In general, corporations require more resources to form and maintain, but have considerable long-term benefits.
 LLCs may be the better choice for a small business where it’s not feasible to meet all of the incorporation requirements.